LiamDGray/FakeREG/README.md

 # FakeREG
 Stub library presenting same interface as REG-1 driver DLL

 Contains a Visual Studio 2019 solution that builds FakeREG.DLL.
+(Tested on Windows 10 x64.)

-FakeREG.DLL implements functions with the same names and interfaces as Psyleron’s driver DLL for its REG-1.
+FakeREG.DLL implements the same interfaces as the driver DLL supplied with the Psyleron REG-1.

-This was done to enable Liam to create a Python wrapper to call into the DLL, and to test that wrapper.
+This was done to enable creation of a Python wrapper to call into the DLL, and to test that wrapper.

-psyreg.h was written by Liam to match the API https://www.psyleron.com/sdkdoc/index.html
+The wrapper, psyreg.py, was generated from psyreg.h by using https://github.com/davidjamesca/ctypesgen

-psyreg.py was generated from psyreg.h by using https://github.com/davidjamesca/ctypesgen
+psyreg.h was written to match the API https://www.psyleron.com/sdkdoc/index.html